Zman613/codenames-backend/README.md

 Codenames: win or lose, it’s fun to figure out the clues.

 ### Configuration
-1. rails db:create
-2. rails db:migrate
-3. rails d
+Create, migrate and seed the database with rails db:setup.
 If you are playing on one computer and using localhost no configuration needed.
 If you want to open up your computer as a server (using Ngrok for example).
-Then you need to go to ./src/constants/index.js and change API_ROOT to the http of the host address and API_WS_ROOT to the ws of the host address (ws://*HOST_ADDRESS*/cable).
+Then you need to go to .config/environments/development.rb and comment out config.action_cable.allowed_request_origins = ['Your Host Name']